technomancy/leiningen/README.md

 ## Plugins

-Leiningen supports plugins which may contain both new tasks and hooks that modify behaivour of existing tasks.
+Leiningen supports plugins which may contain both new tasks and hooks that modify behaviour of existing tasks.
 See
 [the plugins wiki page](https://github.com/technomancy/leiningen/wiki/Plugins) for a full list.
-If a plugin is needed for successful test or build runs, (such as `lein-tar`) then it should be added to `:plugins` in project.clj, but if it's for your own convenience (such as `swank-clojure`) then it should be added to the `:plugins` list in the `:user` profile from `~/.lein/profiles.clj`.
-See the [profiles guide](https://github.com/technomancy/leiningen/blob/preview/doc/PROFILES.md) for details on how to add to your user profile.
+If a plugin is needed for successful test or build runs, (such as `lein-tar`) then it should be added to `:plugins` in project.clj, but if it's for your own convenience (such as `swank-clojure`) then it should be added to the `:plugins` list in the `:user` profile in `~/.lein/profiles.clj`.
+See the [profiles guide](https://github.com/technomancy/leiningen/blob/preview/doc/PROFILES.md) for details on how to add to your `:user` profile.
 The [plugin guide](https://github.com/technomancy/leiningen/blob/preview/doc/PLUGINS.md) explains how to write plugins.